ASU

 Gallery of Scientific Exploration

-Hours: 8 a.m. to 5 p.m. weekdays, except ASU holidays
+781 E. Terrace Road, Tempe, AZ 85287 | 480-727-2868 | Hours: 8 a.m. to 5 p.m. weekdays, except ASU holidays

 The Gallery of Scientific Exploration, housed in the Interdisciplinary Science and Technology Building IV (ISTB 4), features several interactive exhibits designed for engagement and discovery, and to encourage children to explore their futures as scientists and engineers.
 The first floor gallery invites visitors to explore earth and space sciences through digital media, visible laboratories and interactive displays.
 Exhibits include a replica of the Mars Rover Curiosity, EarthScope, an instrument used to measure and understand earthquakes and continental movement, and Magic Planet, a digital video globe with a six-foot diameter sphere-shaped screen.
 Head upstairs to explore the meteorite display, drawn from the extensive collection of ASU’s Center for Meteorite Studies.
 Stretch your mind to the very edge while exploring the exhibits in this building, and learn lots of cool factoids along the way.
 The best place to park is at the Rural Road parking structure.
-In addition to the weekday hours, the gallery is also accessible on Saturday afternoons, before and after the 2:30 o.m. planetarium shows at the Marston 3D Theater.
+In addition to the weekday hours, the gallery is also accessible on Saturday afternoons, before and after the 2:30 p.m. planetarium shows at the Marston 3D Theater.

-Rural and Terrace Roads, Tempe, AZ 85287 | (480) 965-2100
+Rural and Terrace Roads, Tempe, AZ 85287 | 480-965-2100 | Open 24/7

 Secret Garden